ultralytics/yolov5/utils/loggers/clearml/README.md

 ## 🔗 Dataset Version Management

-Versioning your data separately from your code is generally a good idea and makes it easy to aqcuire the latest version too.
-This repository supports supplying a dataset version ID and it will make sure to get the data if it's not there yet.
+Versioning your data separately from your code is generally a good idea and makes it easy to acquire the latest version too.
+This repository supports supplying a dataset version ID, and it will make sure to get the data if it's not there yet.
 Next to that, this workflow also saves the used dataset ID as part of the task parameters, so you will always know for sure which data was used in which experiment!

 ![ClearML Dataset Interface](https://github.com/thepycoder/clearml_screenshots/raw/main/clearml_data.gif)